dchakro/PiHoleOnMacOS/README.md

 ## Enable DNSSEC

-To secure your DNS traffic, DNSSEC is not the optimal step (due to [issues](https://github.com/pi-hole/pi-hole/issues/2658)), but generally speaking it is a step in the right direction.
+To completely secure your DNS traffic, DNSSEC is not the optimal step (due to [issues](https://github.com/pi-hole/pi-hole/issues/2658)), but generally speaking, it is a step in the right direction.

-And., it’s very simple to enable on a pihole:
+And, it’s very simple to enable on a pihole:

-Log in as admin to your pihole (http://127.0.0.1/admin) → Settings → DNS → Scroll all the way to the botton → DNSSEC.
+Log in as admin to your pihole (http://127.0.0.1/admin) → Settings → DNS → Scroll all the way to the botton → *Mark the check box saying* "Use DNSSEC” → *Click the* “Save” *button (bottom right)*.

 Test if your pihole has a working DNSSEC by using this [DNSSEC resolver test](http://dnssec.vs.uni-due.de).